Encouraging connection, Building community

 Mobility Clinics in South Africa

-In 2019 Össur South Africa debuted our own version of the Mobility Clinic with three respective pilot events held in Stellenbosch, Durban and in Pretoria.
-These 2-day pilot events combined a mix of presentations from expert guest speakers, various physical activities for amputees to improve their overall mobility, and provided a fun and engaging platform for amputees and their prosthetists to connect and learn from each other.
+In 2019 Össur South Africa debuted Mobility Clinics which were held in Stellenbosch, Durban and in Pretoria.
+These events combined presentations from expert guest speakers, various physical activities for amputees to improve their overall mobility, and provided a fun and engaging platform for amputees and their prosthetists to connect and learn from each other.

 It was fascinating to witness the commitment of each person who wholeheartedly participated in all of the physical events and the willingness for everyone to share their stories.
 In the end, all three events transcended physical skills improvement and allowed everyone involved to connect, inspire and be inspired, regardless of whether they are an amputee or not.

 Following the overwhelming success and the valuable teachings of the first three pilot events, Össur South Africa, together with our prosthetist-clients, has committed to invest in these events in the long term.